ssfsx17/ffpnp/Jobs/Evoker.md

 - Cait Sith: Cat Rain (28 MP, 3 AP) (multi) - Causes Confuse status (6) at +50 Magic Accuracy.
 - Faerie: Fey Light (28 MP, 3 AP) (multi) - Restores Speed * Level * 2 HP.
+- Ravana: Fourfold Blade (30 MP, 3 AP) (single) - The character using this ability does four melee attacks to one target, ignoring Evasion.
 - Sylph: Whispering Wind (25 MP, 3 AP) (special) - Magical attack against one target for Intellect * Level non-elemental damage, and if it hits, then it restores half that much HP to each party member.
 - Unicorn: Heal Horn (30 MP, 3 AP) (multi) - Removes all harmful status conditions.